 Attendance of all disadvantaged pupils was lower than their peers last academic year.

-At times when all pupils were expected to attend school, absence among disadvantaged pupils was 1.55% higher than their peers.
-The pupil premium strategy continues to focus on attendance of all pupils including disadvantaged pupils to ensure that all pupils attendance is at least in line with national to ensure the children obtain a sustained and sequenced curriculum without any attendance gaps.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was 2.45% (94.41) higher than their peers although it is still higher than national at 93.37% The pupil premium strategy continues to focus on attendance of all pupils including disadvantaged pupils to ensure that all pupils attendance is at least in line with national to ensure the children obtain a sustained and sequenced curriculum without any attendance gaps.